 Your doctor may recommend surgery if your pain does not improve with nonsurgical methods.
 Continued pain is the main indication for surgery.
-If you are very active and use your arms for overhead work or sports, your doctor may also suggest surgery.
+However, your doctor may also suggest surgery if you are very active and/or use your arms for overhead work or sports.

 Other signs that surgery may be a good option for you include:

 - Your symptoms have lasted 6 to 12 months

 - You have a large tear (more than 3 cm) and the quality of the surrounding tissue is good